stulp/dmpbbo/tutorial/eigenrealtime/eigenrealtime.md

 ```
 These expression are then turned into a bunch of for loops that loop over the individual entries of the matrices.

 Eigen has a way to determine whether it is necessary, or more efficient to use intermediate temporary matrices.
 For instance, it will use a tmp, and thus dynamically allocated memory, ["when its cost model shows that the total cost of an operation is reduced if a sub-expression gets evaluated into a temporary"](http://eigen.tuxfamily.org/dox/TopicLazyEvaluation.html).
-So knowing exactly when Eigen will allocated memory requires you to understand the cost function (good luck!), or determine it empirically with EIGEN_RUNTIME_NO_MALLOC (see below).
+So knowing exactly when Eigen will allocate memory requires you to understand the cost function (good luck!), or determine it empirically with EIGEN_RUNTIME_NO_MALLOC (see below).

 ### How can I find where exactly Eigen allocates memory during run-time?